 Due to a low number of responses, the Ohio Department of Higher Education stopped administering the survey after the 2018 reporting year.
-Still seeing value in this survey and the insight it provides, the School of Education distributed its own survey using the same questions and rating scale to the school administrators of Ohio Educational Organizations where at least one School of Education trained educator was working under a 204, 208, 212, 225, or 230 position code during the 2021-2022 academic year.
+Still seeing value in this survey and the insight it provides, the Ohio Association of Private Colleges for Teacher Education (OPACTE) continues to distribute the survey, using the same questions and rating scale.
+As a member of OPACTE, the School of Education participates with this survey.